2020 Stanley Cup Final: Game two

 Victor Hedman recorded two assists on the power-play in Game 2.

 In game two, the Lightning struck three times in the first period.
 Twice on the power-play, Victor Hedman and Nikita Kucherov set up both goal-scorers.
 The first came from a tic-tac-toe pass to Brayden Point firing it past Stars goalie Anton Khudobin.
 The second goal was another set-up pass; this time Kucherov fed it through the middle where Ondrej Palat made it 2–0.
-The Lightning made it 3–0 when the Stars fumbled the puck in their own zone and Anthony Cirelli gave it to Kevin Shattenkirk, whose shot at the blue line deflected off of Esa Lindell and past Khudobin.
+The Lightning made it 3–0 when the Stars fumbled the puck in their own zone and Anthony Cirelli gave it to Kevin Shattenkirk, whose shot at the blue line deflected off Esa Lindell and past Khudobin.
 In the second period, the Stars shot eighteen times at Andrei Vasilevskiy and caught a break on the power-play.
-During Palat's slashing penalty, John Klingberg's shot deflected off of fellow Stars forward Joe Pavelski to cut the score to 3–1.
+During Palat's slashing penalty, John Klingberg's shot deflected off fellow Stars forward Joe Pavelski to cut the score to 3–1.
 Later in the period, a hit on Stars player Blake Comeau caused a skirmish to erupt, with Dallas players Corey Perry and Klingberg against Cedric Paquette and Hedman respectively.
 All players received simultaneous roughing penalties.
 In the third period, the Stars made it 3–2 when Mattias Janmark's shot snuck past Vasilevskiy.
 The Lightning kept their offense going in the final 20 minutes, pouring twelve shots on Khudobin, holding off the Stars, and ending the game 3–2 to tie the series 1–1.